pytchlang/pytch-build/doc/source/tutorialcompiler/per-method-tutorial.rst

 ``add-medialib-appearance`` *DISPLAY-IDENTIFIER*

-    Add an entry to the list of Costumes (for a Sprite) or Backdrops (for the Stage).
+    Add an element to the list of Costumes (for a Sprite) or Backdrops (for the Stage).
 Such a commit should add a string literal to the appropriate class variable.
 The *DISPLAY-IDENTIFIER* is a string shown to the learner to help them find the correct appearance in